Idered/esuna/README.md

 /* Pagination
 \*------------------------------------*/
 ```

 These comments are used for single objects like pagination, post, footer, etc.

-One empty line before and after this comment.
+One empty line before this comment.

 #### Separator comments